jeffpar/spy/README.md

 This is a resurrected version of a tool I wrote some 30 years ago to help debug issues with DOS (or other real-mode x86 software), especially issues occurring during the boot process, or issues that couldn't easily be debugged with a conventional debugger.
-It used v86-mode to to maintain more control over the machine and any real-mode software, while simultaneously being less intrusive.
+It used v86-mode to maintain more control over the machine and any real-mode software, while simultaneously being less intrusive.